CyberFlameGO/svnpython/Doc/library/popen2.rst

 .. deprecated:: 2.6
    This module is obsolete.
 Use the :mod:`subprocess` module.
-Check especially the :ref:`subprocess-replacements` section.

 This module allows you to spawn processes and connect to their input/output/error pipes and obtain their return codes under Unix and Windows.